 (This appendix does not form an integral part of this Recommendation.)

-{Editor's note (2013-10 meeting): work on H.248.SEPLINK would imply replacement of the reference to the sepplink & plslink property "tcpecc package (clause 9)".}

 V.1 Overview

-The tlsesc package (clause 9) defines an augmented TLS security session control on top of the base package (tlsbsc, clause 8).
-The effect of each individual package property is illustrated in clauses V.3 (property tlsesc/sepplink) and V.4 (property tlsesc/plslink).
-Clause V.5 describes examples of combined usage of both properties.
+The tlsesc package (clause 9) defines an augmented TLS security session control on top of the base package (tlsbsc, clause 8) by reuse of [ITU-T H.248.SEPLINK] property seplink/linktopo applied on TLS.

+The notion of stream endpoint pair interlinkage for TLS is based on the generic inter-SEP interlinkage configuration and protocol layers interlinkage for "TLS/L4" stack segments is based on the generic intra-SEP interlinkage configuration (see clause 9.6.1).

+The effect of SEPP Interlinkage is illustrated in clause V.3 and of Protocol Layers Interlinkage in clause V.4.
+Clause V.5 describes examples of combined usage of inter- and intra-SEP interlinkage for TLS..

 The illustrated use cases are only examples.
 An exhaustive consideration of all possible combinations is out of scope.